19hours/sg-statutes/Acts/Stamp Duties Act.md

 one or more residential properties is or are conveyed, transferred or assigned under the instrument

+(a)

-10% of the amount or the total amount of consideration of the residential property or properties that is or are conveyed, assigned or transferred
+10% of the amount or the total amount of consideration of the residential property or properties that is or are conveyed, assigned or transferred, if the instrument is executed before 6 July 2018; or

+(b)

+15% of the amount or the total amount of consideration of the residential property or properties that is or are conveyed, assigned or transferred, if the instrument is executed on or after 6 July 2018

 (iv)